Australia is important partner for India for security and stability of Indo-Pacific: EAM Jaishankar | Headlines

 - Australia

-Jaishankar, who is on a two-day visit to Australia, during his address to the Indian community said during the visit he spent time with the Australian military.

 ''They are a very important partner for us today in terms of security and stability in the Indo-Pacific.
-In fact, the big change in our relationship is the fact that today we both are members of the Quad mechanism and are working together in many ways to ensure that this region remains free, open, stable and prosperous,'' Jaishankar said.
+In fact, the big change in our relationship is the fact that today we both are members of the Quad mechanism and are working together in many ways to ensure that this region remains free, open, stable and prosperous,'' Jaishankar said on Tuesday.

 ''I have seen again even in the last year how much progress we have made just in the last few weeks.
 We have had two major exercises in Australia where the Indian military has participated,'' he said.